fedeghe/searchHash/README.md

 > npm install searchhash
 ```

-This module allows to search a object literal at any level for:
+This module allows to search into an object literal at any level for:
 - **key**
 - **value**
 - **key** **\&\&** **value**